+a.
 Desk Review: The evaluation began with a review of relevant project documents, country reports, project guidelines and progress reports, as well as international human rights and international humanitarian law relevant to the refugee context, and regional and national frameworks and documents pertaining to the countries where the project activities were undertaken.
 A list of documents consulted is included in Annex V. This stage was crucial for understanding this complex intervention and the context of each country.
 It also helped in gaining insights into the nuances of the project's design and objectives, and understanding the external factors that may have facilitated or constrained the project to deliver its intended outputs and outcomes.
 Thereafter, the entire set of documents reviewed was summarised in the form of a literature review log.

+- b.
 Data Collection Tools: An evaluation matrix was developed in consultation with UN Women detailing the key evaluation questions, the relevant sub-questions, indicators and corresponding tools (Annex II).
-This matrix guided the development of tools.
-Semi-structured questionnaires were developed for various categories of respondents: relevant UN Women staff at regional and country levels, government officials, implementing agencies, UN agency officials, and vocational trainers.
+Semistructured questionnaires were developed for various categories of respondents: relevant UN Women staff at regional and country levels, government officials, implementing agencies, UN agency officials, and vocational trainers.
 Focus group discussion guides were also developed to assess the relevance and effects (positive and negative) of the project, from the perspective of project participants.
-Additional, specific questions were developed for the participants of the project for Jordan and Lebanon and turned into case studies.
+Additional, specific questions were developed for the case studies in Jordan and Lebanon. - c.
 Selection of participants in evaluation: A stakeholder mapping was conducted to identify the key individuals and organisations who should be included in the evaluation and how.
 These stakeholders included both duty bearers (including governments, UN Women, implementing partners) and rights-holders (participants).
 The stakeholder mapping was used to ensure that a broad range of stakeholders were included in the evaluation.
 The team adopted a purposive sampling technique to identify survey respondents and focus group participants.
-Given the varying backgrounds of the project participant with respect to nationality, marital status, age and the components they participated in, a maximum variation approach was used to take include the varying backgrounds of participants.
+Given the diverse backgrounds of project participants (nationality, marital status, age and the components they participated in), a maximum variation approach was used to take include the varying backgrounds of participants.